 Whonnock real estate guide & listings for sale

-People who prefer a calm atmosphere will enjoy Whonnock.
-This part of Vancouver is very quiet, as there isn't a lot of street noise or city clamour.
-Finally, it is easy to get to parks from most locations in the neighbourhood and there are a few of them nearby for residents to unwind in.
+Home buyers who prefer a relaxed ambience will enjoy Whonnock.
+This neighbourhood is very quiet, as there tend to be low levels of noise from traffic.
+Lastly, public green spaces are easy to access and there are a few of them close by for residents to check out.

-A car is almost always required in this neighbourhood to reach the closest grocery store.
-As far as education is concerned, there are only a few primary schools in this part of Vancouver and therefore they can be an extended walk away.
-Moreover, Whonnock does not have any high schools.
-Additionally, families may find it very difficult to access daycares on foot.
+In all but a very small number of cases, a car is required in Whonnock to access the closest supermarket.
+As far as education is concerned, there are only a few primary schools in Whonnock and consequently they can be a rather long walk away.
+Furthermore, this neighbourhood does not have any high schools.
+In addition, daycares are not abundant and consequently not always within walking distance.